-Very little digestion take place in poultry through bacterial action stomach.
-It is also called as muscular stomach.
+- Very little digestion take place in poultry through bacterial action - They can digest small amount of fibre than any other class of farm livestock. - stomach.
 It is located just behind the proventriculus.
 It is larger than proventriculus.
 It is reddish green in colour.
 It is composed of two thick, powerful muscles.
 Its main function is crushing or grinding of ingested food.
 It acts as a filter for food material.